-The Norwich Solar Technologies project at 673 Union Village Road would comprise roughly 648 solar modules, taking up about three-quarters of an acre on a hillside surrounded by trees and set back more than 800 feet from the nearest public road.
+The Norwich Solar project at 673 Union Village Road would comprise roughly 648 solar modules, taking up about three-quarters of an acre on a hillside surrounded by trees and set back more than 800 feet from the nearest public road.

 If approved by the state, the array would stand in a clearing on a wooded ridge leased to the company by residents Becky Cook and Natalie Boze.
 They could not immediately be reached for comment Tuesday.

 McBride said this would be his company’s first large freestanding solar installation in Norwich.
-Norwich Solar Technologies has built arrays at Pirouette Farm in Norwich, on the Hanover Police Department roof, at Cardigan Mountain School and at Kimball Union Academy, among other locations.
+Norwich Solar has built arrays at Pirouette Farm in Norwich, on the Hanover Police Department roof, at Cardigan Mountain School and at Kimball Union Academy, among other locations.

-Norwich Solar Technologies in April filed a letter giving the Vermont Public Service Board notice of its intent to ask for permission to build the array under Section 248, the state regulation governing energy projects.
+Norwich Solar in April filed a letter giving the Vermont Public Service Board notice of its intent to ask for permission to build the array under Section 248, the state regulation governing energy projects.